What you need to be autonomous

 Autonomous teams do not mean everyone decides what they want to do, when.
 It also doesn’t mean that you don’t need a leader.
 Autonomy is much more complex than that, requiring shared values and strong leadership.

 It’s not a methodology or system that can be implemented, as Zappo’s have proven.
 The skills required to be autonomous can not be learned by attending a course or reading a book.
-The skills required, among other things, trust, respect, communication and humility.
+The skills required, among other things, are trust, respect, communication and humility.

 With 20 years experience in the software development industry, Kate specializes in helping teams get unstuck, communicate and ultimately be more productive.
 She believes in efficiency through fun implementing lean, agile and playful design as tools for process improvement and organizational change.
 Her goal is to create more happy, healthy and whole workplaces where each person thrives and productivity soars.